 - Action Specifies the protective action the switch takes when a loopback condition is detected.
-(Options: None, Shutdown; Default: Shutdown) - None - No action is taken. - Shutdown - When the response to a detected loopback condition is set to shut down a port, and a port receives a control frame sent by itself, this means that the port is in looped state, and the VLAN in the frame payload is also in looped state with the wrong VLAN tag.
+(Options: Block, None, Shutdown; Default: Shutdown) - Block - When the response to a detected loopback condition is set to block user traffic, and a loopback is detected on a port which a member of a specific VLAN, packets belonging to that VLAN are dropped at the offending port.
+Under these conditions, loopback detection control frames may be untagged or tagged depending on the port's VLAN membership type.
+Ingress filtering for the port is enabled automatically if not already enabled by other commands.
+The port's original setting for ingress filtering will be restored when loopback detection is disabled. - None No action is taken. - Shutdown When the response to a detected loopback condition is set to shut down a port, and a port receives a control frame sent by itself, this means that the port is in looped state, and the VLAN in the frame payload is also in looped state with the wrong VLAN tag.
 The looped port is therefore shut down.